Rapidisimo/Digital-Business-Card/README.md

 ## My Objectives
 Fulfill requirements for the project and come up with stretch goals for my self.
-Also setup a local enviroment (VSCode/Vite) and figure out GitHub Actions when pushing changes.
+Also setup a local environment (VSCode/Vite) and figure out GitHub Actions when pushing changes.

 ## Requirements
 1. ✅ Build from scratch / Follow design spec
 2. ✅ Fill in your own information
-3. ✅ Seperate components for:
+3. ✅ Separate components for:
     - ✅ Info(photo, name, buttons, etc.)
     - ✅ About
     - ✅ Interests